rh3mie/Pricing-Assortment-Analytics-Pipeline/README.md

 **Pricing**
 - The average regular price across 7,808 products is $6.47
 - Personal Care ($2.90), Bakery ($2.41), and Beauty ($1.79) have
-  the highest avg price per unit
+  the highest average price per unit
-- The scatter plot shows the majority of products cluster under $5 regular price and under $2 price per unit, with Ambient products (purple) spanning the widest price range
+- The scatter plot shows the majority of products cluster under $5 regular price and an under $2 price per unit, with Ambient products (purple) spanning the widest price range
 - Refrigerated and Frozen products are tightly clustered in the lower-left, confirming they are consistently lower-cost per unit

 **Promotions**
-- 41.05% of products have an active promotional price at time of extraction
+- 41.05% of products have an active promotional price at the time of extraction
 - Discount % is remarkably consistent across all 9 search groups, with medians ranging narrowly between 17–22%